r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 13. Rank Math SEO Comes with 15+ FREE modules.

 == Changelog ==

+= 1.0.77.1 [Nov 25, 2021] =
+* Fixed: Classic Editor was showing an alert when [Content AI](https://rankmath.com/kb/how-to-use-content-ai/) module was active, and the site was not [connected](https://rankmath.com/kb/free-account-benefits/) to the Rank Math Account

 = 1.0.77 [Nov 24, 2021] =
 * Added: [HUGE!]
 Extended headless support, you can access SEO meta tags, Open Graph, and Schema Markup using a REST API endpoint, [learn more](https://rankmath.com/kb/headless-support/)